-Malicious software, better known as “malware” is a category of computer program that is designed to run for the benefit of those other than the owner of the computer that hosts it.
+Malicious software, better known as “malware” is a category of computer program which has been made to benefit someone other than the owner of the computer that it’s running on.
 Although many types of malware cause harm, the destruction of data or the inconvenience caused to the computer owner is not the defining feature of malware.

 In many cases, you may not even realize that your computer has been infected by malware.
-You may just notice occasional odd behavior in your computer, but ignore it.
+You may just notice occasional odd behavior from your computer but ignore it.
 When your computer starts acting strangely, you could be the target of monitoring or manipulation.

 Malware uses up the processing power of your computer, accesses your internet connection, and aids hackers to make money or cause havoc.

 8 Common Types of Malware Explained

 The virus is the best-known form of malware.
 Originally, this category was the only form of malware.
 It was only when the classification of malicious software became better defined that the term “malware” came into common usage instead of “virus.”
 Nowadays, the distinctive feature of a virus is that it is able to replicate itself to spread, and it usually attaches itself to another, commonly used, legitimate program that acts as its On switch.

 The associated file also acts as a transport mechanism.
 If a virus attaches to a music file, whenever that file is copied onto a disk, memory card, or USB stick, the virus goes with it.
 The virus will also accompany the infected file when it is transferred over the internet.